cdap-guides/cdap-timeseries-guide/README.md

 }
 ```

-In the configure() method, TrafficConditionService defines a handler
+In the `configure()` method, `TrafficConditionService` defines a handler
-class, TrafficConditionHandler, and Dataset to use in serving requests.
+class, `TrafficConditionHandler`, and a Dataset to use in serving requests.
-TrafficConditionHandler once again makes use of the @UseDataSet
+`TrafficConditionHandler` once again makes use of the `@UseDataSet`
 annotation on an instance variable to obtain a reference to the
-CounterTimeseriesTable Dataset where traffic events are persisted.
+`CounterTimeseriesTable` Dataset where traffic events are persisted.

-The core of the service is the recentConditions() method.
+The core of the service is the `recentConditions()` method.
-TrafficConditionHandler exposes this method as REST endpoint through the
+`TrafficConditionHandler` exposes this method as a RESTful endpoint through the
 use of JAX-RS annotations.
-The @Path annotation defines the URL to which
+The `@Path` annotation defines the URL to which
-the endpoint will be mapped, while the @GET annotation defines the HTTP
+the endpoint will be mapped, while the `@GET` annotation defines the HTTP
 request method supported.
-The recentConditions() method declares an
+The `recentConditions()` method declares
-HttpServiceRequest parameter and HttpServiceResponder parameter to,
+`HttpServiceRequest` and `HttpServiceResponder` parameters to,
-respectively, provide access to request elements, and to control the
+respectively, provide access to request elements and to control the
 response output.
-The @PathParam("segment") annotation on the third
+The `@PathParam` ("segment") annotation on the third
-method parameter provides access to the {segment} path element as an
+method parameter provides access to the `{segment}` path element as an
 input parameter.

 The recentConditions() method first queries the timeseries Dataset for
 any accident reports for the given road segment in the past 45 minutes.
-If any are found, then a "RED" condition report will be returned.
+If any are found, a "RED" condition report will be returned.
 If no
-accident reports are present, then it continues to query the timeseries
+accident reports are present, it continues to query the timeseries
 data for the number of vehicle report entries that exceed a set
 threshold (100).
 Based on the number of entries found, the method
 returns the appropriate congestion level according to the rules